AndersDeath/diary2/000-current.md

 I supposed to be on Mercury meeting today but I skipped it due to tierness.
 The weather is fine, but I am not fine =) Three days in the office are too much for me.
 I also need to be there two days more.
 Also I filally got that we are flying to Milan in friday afternoon, not evening like I thought.
 It was stupid =).
 So, I prepared a list of things that I need to take with me to Yerevan.
 I am ready morally and physically.

-# 08 August - Dienstag - Berlin - 685 Tag der Einwanderung - Warm Sunny
+# 08 August - Dienstag - Berlin - 686 Tag der Einwanderung - Warm Sunny

 Today I was in office again and it's not a surprice for you.
 I finilazed all things that should be done.
 It's good.
 Also I had a german lesson that went not so smoothly because of my tiereness.
 I need to focus on language more beacuse It looks like I waste my time instead of doing good progress.
 I will focus on it more in Armenia.
 I give you my word.

+# 09 August - Dienstag - Berlin - Milan - 687 Tag der Einwanderung - Warm Sunny